CN Smith | 26 September – 8 October 2022

-Dylan Coburn Gray is a playwright based in Dublin.
-For the Off-Site @ CoisCéim residency Dylan worked with MALAPROP Theatre on Hothouse, their commission for THISISPOPBABY’s 2020 Where We Live Festival.
+Carys D. Coburn is a playwright based in Dublin.
+For the Off-Site @ CoisCéim residency Carys worked with MALAPROP Theatre on Hothouse, their commission for THISISPOPBABY’s 2020 Where We Live Festival.
 They used the week to explore ideas around home, legacy, and the irredeemable but weirdly beautiful tackiness of cruise ships, with an all-singing all-dancing ensemble of performers.

 Shane O’Reilly and Paul Curley | 13 – 15 June 2018

 As part of the Off-Site @ CoisCéim residency, Shane together with Paul and Denis Clohessy continued to develop the new musical Gold in the Water.
 Over a three-day residency, the CoisCéim studio hosted a team of musicians, singers and makers.
 This development was made possible by funding from an Arts Council Project Award with support from Irish Theatre Institute, The Ark and CoisCéim.